What are stretch marks?

 - Lower back.

 Stretch marks are the result of a sudden stretching of the skin; your body grows faster than your skin can keep up with it.
-They form in the dermis layer of the skin when the constant stretching from pregnancy or sudden weight gain creates tears in the skin.
-This type of scarring happens when the skin cannot bounce back after a period of rapid growth, usually due to pregnancy.
+When there is constant stretching from pregnancy or sudden weight gain, it creates tears in the skin.
+This type of scarring happens when the skin cannot bounce back after a period of rapid growth.
 Basically, the connecting fibers in the dermis overstretch and break.
+Our skin is elastic to an extant, which is why some many people have stretch marks.
 Stretch marks are red or purple when they first appear due to blood vessels showing through the tears in the dermis.
 They eventually fade to a silvery, white, or glossy appearance.

 - Fractional laser treatment — When the laser light energy penetrates the epidermis it converts to heat and it triggers a remodeling of the collagen, the skin’s support protein that gives the skin its underlying support structure.
 The body perceives this as a wound and responds by removing older, damaged tissue and producing new collagen and elastin.
 The new collagen gives the skin a smoother texture and improves the skin tone, lessening the appearance of the stretch marks.